The thermoelectric conversion efficiency problem: Insights from the electron gas thermodynamics close to a phase transition: Additional vs. curves

 Here we show, the curves not shown in the main text, i.e. for the 0D, 1D and 3D electron gases.
 The 2D and 2D FCP cases are shown in Fig.~\ref{fig1}.
 The thermoelastic coefficients and the transport coefficients for all systems can be computed from the formulas given above and combined as shown in Eqs.~(\ref{ZTe}) and Eq.~(\ref{CmuCN}) in the main text, to obtain $Z_{\rm th}T$ and $z_{\rm e}T$ (with $\kappa \equiv \kappa_{\rm e}$).
 As discussed in the main text, the parametric plot of $z_{\rm e}T$ against $Z_{\rm th}T$ shows a clear correlation between the isentropic expansion factor and the thermoelectric figure of merit: the larger the former, the larger the latter.

-All the curves depicted in fig.~\ref{figsm1} show a monotonic behavior.
-It is interesting to note that for the 0D and 1D systems, the correlation is linear implying that the isentropic expansion factor in the transport regime does not deviate from the heat capacity ratio at equilibrium, while it does for the small values of $z_{\rm e}T$ and $Z_{\rm th}T$ for finite-dimension systems.
+All the curves depicted in Fig.~\ref{fig5} show a monotonic behavior.
+It is interesting to note that for the 0D system, the correlation is linear implying that the isentropic expansion factor in the transport regime does not deviate from the heat capacity ratio at equilibrium, while it does for the small values of $z_{\rm e}T$ and $Z_{\rm th}T$ for finite-dimensional systems.
 This originates in the energy dependence of the transport distribution functions and of the density of states in particular.